-We have audited the accompanying basic financial statements of the Santa Clara Valley Transportation Authority Retirees' Other Post Employment Benefits Trust (the Trust), a component unit of the Santa Clara Valley Transportation Authority (VTA), as of and for the fiscal year ended June 30, 2008 as listed in the table of contents.
+We have audited the accompanying basic financial statements of the Santa Clara Valley Transportation Authority Retirees' Other Post Employment Benefits Trust (the Trust), a component unit of the Santa Clara Valley Transportation Authority (VTA), as of and for the fiscal years ended June 30, 2010 and 2009 as listed in the table of contents.
 These financial statements are the responsibility of the Trust's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
+Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provides a reasonable basis for our opinions.

-As discussed in Note 2, the financial statements referred to above present only the Trust and do not purport to, and do not present the financial position of the Santa Clara Valley Transportation Authority as of June 30, 2008, and the changes in its financial position for the year then ended, in conformity with principles generally accepted in the United States of America.
+As discussed in Note 2, the financial statements referred to above present only the Trust and do not purport to, and do not present, the financial position of the Santa Clara Valley Transportation Authority as of June 30, 2010 and 2009, and the changes in its financial position for the years then ended, in conformity with accounting principles generally accepted in the United States of America.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets of the Trust as of June 30, 2008, and the changes in net assets for the fiscal year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets of the Trust as of June 30, 2010 and 2009, and the changes in net assets for the fiscal years then ended in conformity with accounting principles generally accepted in the United States of America.